TEAM SHELL

 Team Shell is a wholly volunteer-run operation.
 Volunteers have always been and will continue to be the cornerstone of our success.
 Please help us maintain the tradition by either volunteering yourself or by encouraging friends and/or family members to volunteer for one or more of the events below.

-SAG Driver duties involve road support to riders as well as the ability to transport both a rider and their bike between rest stops.for both the CP and Team Shell training rides.
+SAG Driver duties involve road support to riders as well as the ability to transport both a rider and their bike between rest stops for both the Ready2Roll and Team Shell training rides.

 Rest Stop duties involve manning the rest stops, cheering the riders as they arrive, replenishing food and drinks, etc.

-MS150 Weekend duties include a variety of activities in Houston, LaGrange and Austin, such as signing in riders, camp set up and take down, loading/unloading/driving the luggage truck, cheer squad, etc. Emily Koch is coordinating logistics and volunteers for MS150 Weekend.
+MS150 Weekend duties include a variety of activities in Houston, LaGrange and Austin, such as signing in riders, camp set up and take down, loading/unloading/driving the luggage truck, cheer squad, etc. Kelly Evans is coordinating logistics and volunteers for MS150 Weekend.

 Volunteers under 18 must be accompanied by an adult.